underscoreio/essential-scala/src/pages/sequencing/modelling-data.md

 res3: String = 1a
 ~~~

-Although pattern matching is the natural way to deconstruct a tuple, each class also has a compliment of fields named `_1`, `_2` and so on:
+Although pattern matching is the natural way to deconstruct a tuple, each class also has a complement of fields named `_1`, `_2` and so on:

 ~~~ scala
 scala> val x = (1, "b", true)